centexgis/centexgis.github.io/README.md

  - *if you do not see the changes, keep refreshing the web page and you should see it eventually*

 ### ***Update:***
 I didn't think about this until after I wrote this readme, but at step 4 instead of using your local text editor, you can create a new .md file within Github itself.
-Stick to the same naming convention stated above and create a new file within the `_posts` folder.
+Stick to the same naming convention stated above and create a new file within the `_posts/events` or `jobs` folder.

 ---------------------